 Those individuals who will become tomorrow's leaders, who will render meaningful service, and who will enjoy professional fulfillment will have prepared themselves to be lifelong learners.
 They will have acquired abilities, skills, and perspectives that enable them to take advantage of opportunities and to confront challenges just now emerging or as yet unknown.

-The General Education Program at Limestone College provides the initial learning experience for all students, regardless of intended major or career objectives.
+The General Education Program at Limestone provides the initial learning experience for all students, regardless of intended major or career objectives.
 The program consists of courses chosen to enhance understanding of one's self and the world.
 Through this curriculum, students develop dispositions and capacities that promote and enable lifelong learning as well as effective participation in society.

 The Liberal Arts

 At the heart of Limestone's General Education Program is a commitment to liberal learning in the arts and sciences.
 This commitment means that Limestone is dedicated to educating a student in a broad perspective by requiring courses that explore the scientific, historical, cultural, social, ethical, and aesthetic contexts in which we live.
 By the study of these contexts, students sharpen intellectual capacities, enhancing their abilities to think critically, to reflect imaginatively, to compare and integrate, to discern values, and to communicate clearly and persuasively.
 Further, through this study, students gain awareness of and respect for the world around them, its problems and potential.
 Students also gain awareness and respect for the individuals that make up our world and its culture; the nature of knowledge with all of its promises and limitations; and finally ourselves, our intellectual, creative, and spiritual capabilities.
-Thus, the impact of general education at Limestone College is to liberate, to free the students from narrow and parochial thought, and to enable the students to grow, change, and respond effectively to new and unforeseen circumstances.
+Thus, the impact of general education at Limestone University is to liberate, to free the students from narrow and parochial thought, and to enable the students to grow, change, and respond effectively to new and unforeseen circumstances.